What you should know about overselling hosting

 In addition to the overall reputation of a host and its history, it can be good idea to go back and ask some customers for some inside information such as average server load, highest server load etc.

-Whatever you do, try to stay under your plan's bandwidth limit.
-It's always good to play it safe.
+Whatever you do, try to stay under your plan’s bandwidth limit.
+It’s always good to play it safe.
 And if you have a script based website, ask the host about resources limitations and account suspensions/terminations for resources abuse.
-That said, I hope this article will help you in making a good hosting decision.
-Good luck!
+Hope, this will help you in making a good hosting decision.